 Gabbie Gaskill is the CFO for Loaves and Fishes of Beaufort and a substance abuse counselor.
-Ms. Gaskill is a CSAC-Registrant with the NCSAPPB, a Certified Peer Support Specialist, and is completing her AA in Human Services with Carteret Community College.
+Ms. Gaskill is a CSAC-Registrant with the NCSAPPB, a Certified Peer Support Specialist, and has earned her Associates in Applied Science in Human Services Technology from Carteret Community College.
+She is currently enrolled at Lees-Mcrae College and is working on her Bachelor’s degree in Human Services.
 Gabbie also works in the area of case management for our patients who are enrolled with Vocational Rehabilitation and other assistance programs.
 Gabbie and her husband Travis are also very active in ministry at Lighthouse Community Church in Stacy, NC.

 Bradley Crabb, BS, MA, CSAC-R

 Bradley Crabb is a minister of the gospel and helps guide patients as they develop a more positive Christian worldview.
 The emphasis of Christian discipleship is key to building a stronghold against addiction and Bradley coordinates the programs associated with a Christian lifestyle.
 Bradley has graduated from the University of North Carolina at Charlotte with a B.S. in Economics and Liberty University with a Master of Arts in Christian Apologetics.
 Bradley is also a certified substance abuse counselor registrant with the NCSAPPB.
 Coming to Beaufort, NC in 2016, Bradley has become part of the Loaves and Fishes dynamic that helps break the mold of addiction.